The Palais Longchamp in Marseille, with its ornate fountain and columns framed by greenery against a blue sky.

 Where next?

-Marseille might be rough around the edges, but that’s part of its magic.
+Marseille might be rough around the edges, but we loved it’s culture.

 Between its fishing coves, chaotic street art, and sunsets over the Old Port, there’s a lot to do whether you’re here for a weekend or a week.